Bridget is a multi-faceted Artist with a 25-year portfolio career of work in the UK, Australia, and wider internationally.

 As an international artist, and via her dual identity as both an Australian and British citizen, Bridget aims to make meaningful contributions to both countries.
 Bridget also aim to contribute wider internationally via partnership building and collaborations with artists, communities, change-makers, producers, curators, advocates, and organisations.

-Throughout her career, Bridget has worked artistically with Belarus Free Theatre (including on the New York Times listed 'Best Theatre of 2017' and 'Off West End' award winning production 'Burning Doors', 'Trustees' - Malthouse and Melbourne International Festival, 'Counting Sheep: Staging A Revolution, 'Tash Cuisine' and more), BBC Philharmonic Orchestra, Contact Youth Company, Keisha Thompson, Joseph Lau, Company Chameleon, Buzz Dance Theatre, Cheryl Stock on 'Accented Body' (2006 Brisbane International Festival), Zen Zen Zo Physical Theatre, Shane Anthony, Queensland Symphony Orchestra, Tarcisio Teatini-Climaco, Wendy Wallace, Louise Deleur, Rosetta Cook, imitating the dog, Laura Van Tatenhove, Sarah Sayeed (‘Sufi In The City’), Babylon'13 on the feature-length documentary 'Iron Butterflies', and more.
+Throughout her career, Bridget has worked artistically with Belarus Free Theatre (including on the New York Times listed 'Best Theatre of 2017' and 'Off West End' award winning production 'Burning Doors', 'Trustees' - Malthouse and Melbourne International Festival, 'Counting Sheep: Staging A Revolution, 'Tash Cuisine' and more), BBC Philharmonic Orchestra, Contact Youth Company, Keisha Thompson, Joseph Lau, Company Chameleon, Buzz Dance Theatre, Cheryl Stock on 'Accented Body' (2006 Brisbane International Festival), Zen Zen Zo Physical Theatre, Shane Anthony, Queensland Symphony Orchestra, Tarcisio Teatini-Climaco, Wendy Wallace, Louise Deleur, Rosetta Cook, imitating the dog, Laura Van Tatenhove, Sarah Sayeed (‘Sufi In The City’), Babylon'13 on the feature-length documentary 'Iron Butterflies' (world premiere Sundance Film Festival 2023, European Premiere Berlin International Film Festival 2023 and screening in film festivals across the world), and more.

 As a self-organising and collaborating artist, Bridget has also created and produced works that have been presented at venues and festivals that includes: The Lowry, The Place and Chisenhale Dance, Rewire International Music Festival, Modernbody Lab, Supercell Festival of Contemporary Dance, Urban Moves International Dance Festival, Mintfest, and Teatro La Fenice.